k3rni/ragecomicsmaker/README.md

 Rage Comics Maker
 =======

-Simple program to prepare ACV files from images (jpg/png)
+Used to be a simple program to prepare ACV files from images (jpg/png).
+Now it's purpose is to create EPUB-format comic books, from a set of images.

 User guide
 ==========

-For best usage, maximize the window.
+For best usage, maximize the window (the program should start maximized).

 Click "Open directory", and navigate to a directory of images.
-These should be named `screenXX.{jpg|png}`, with XX as numbers increasing in page reading order.
+These must be named `screenXX.{jpg|png}`, with XX as numbers increasing in page reading order.
 The numbers need not be contiguous.

 The images will load into a list.
 Click any of them to load that screen into the frame editor.